raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 }
 ```

-Eventually,[^eventually] this fuunction will end up calling itself and passing an empty list of states.
+Eventually,[^eventually] this function will end up calling itself and passing an empty list of states.
 That's our degenerate case.
 Given two states, what are all the paths between them that don't go through any other states?
 Why, just the transitions directly between them.
 And the expressions for those are the symbols consumed, plus some allowance for symbols we have to escape.

 [^eventually]: How eventually?
 With enough states in a recognizer, it could take a _very_ long time.
 This particular algorithm has exponential running time!
 But that being said, we are writing it to prove that it can be done, we don't actually need to do it to actually recognize sentences.